What is a Transducer on a Fish Finder

 How does a Transducer work?

 A transducer receives high voltage electrical pulses from the sonar.
 The transducer then converts the electrical pulses into sound waves.
-The sound waves travel then travels through the water as pressure waves.
+The sound waves travel then travel through the water as pressure waves.
 When the sound wave hits an object, underwater waves bounce in the form of an echo.

 The object can be a fish, marine vegetation, or a rock.
 The transducer then acts as a microphone.
 The display screen gets used to display the graphical representation of the fishing information.
 The device calculates and provides information about the shape, size, and altitude of the object.

 The first is the speed of seawater wave, which is a constant of 1500 meter per second.
 The second is a constant of 1463 meter per second, which is the speed of the freshwater waves.
 The transducer spends 99 percent of the time reading the echoes and transmitting the echoes 1 percent of the time.
-The pulses are very short measured in milliseconds.
+Moreover, the pulses are very short measured in milliseconds.

 The transducer comes in various sizes and shapes.
 A powerful and advanced transducer has a high work rate.
 The transducer works in two parts.
 It converts the DC (Direct Current) or the electricity into AC (Alternating Current).
 Then as a second step, it converts the AC(alternating current) into sonar waves or sound energy.